Best CRM for Startups: 8 Picks for Early-Stage Growth

 • The right system captures contacts, automates reminders, and keeps your team aligned.

-• We tested today’s top options and narrowed it to 8 that help startups win customers and close revenue faster.
+• We tested options that help startups win customers and close revenue faster.

 • Each one is startup-friendly: quick to set up, easy to grow into, and priced to fit lean budgets.